 - Frozen Broccoli Florets about 3 cups (I used one 14 oz bag)

 - White or brown rice cooked

-When it is just about done, take ¼ cup of the sauce and whisk it in a small bowl with the cornstarch.
+- About an hour before it is done, take ¼ cup of the sauce and whisk it in a small bowl with the cornstarch.
 Slowly stir this into the crockpot.
-I added the broccoli in at this point so that it could get heated through.
-You want to let it cook an additional 30 minutes so that the sauce can thicken and frozen broccoli can cook.
+Add in the broccoli the last 30 minutes and let the broccoli cook through.
 You don't want to add the broccoli until the very end or it will be mushy.